ajmalhasan/file-format-management/README.md

 ## Project Configration:

-This is a Java web project that can easily be imported on Eclipse, however there will be slight modifications on Net-beans or IntelliJ IDEA.
-I have included all the dependencies/libraries in the lib folder which can be added into class-path.
+Project can easily be imported on Eclipse, however there will be slight modifications for Net-beans or IntelliJ IDEA.
+All dependencies/libraries are in the lib folder which can be added into class-path.

 Database dump in included with the project as a employees.rar file.